K758-hoho/k758-hoho.github.io/README.md

 # My Webcomic

 This is the repository for my webcomic website.
-Do not reproduce the files in this repo or share any images such as comics and logos within this repo for commercial purposes, without my permission.
+Do not reproduce the files in this repo or share any images such as comics and logos within this repo for commercial purposes without my legal permission.
 Always credit me whenever you share these assets non-commercially.

 ## License